Phase transitions induced by standard and predetermined measurements in transmon arrays: Analytical results for trajectory-averaged observables

 The ground state of the effective Hamiltonian of Eq.~\eqref{H_eff} encapsulates the statistical information of the ensemble of trajectories of the original hybrid circuit at long times, which allows us to compute relevant trajectory-averaged quantities related to the entanglement entropy and the number of bosons.
-Unlike previous works~\citep{bao21}, in this case, the effective Hamiltonian given by $\check{\mathcal{H}}_{\textnormal{eff}}=\check{\mathcal{H}}_\mathcal{M}+i\check{\mathcal{H}}_{\mathcal{U}} $ is non-Hermitian.
+Since the effective Hamiltonian is non-Hermitian, we cannot rule out the existence of complex eigenenergies.
+Therefore, we define the ground state as the eigenstate with the eigenenergy having the smallest real part.
+Unlike previous works~\citep{bao21}, in this case, the effective Hamiltonian given by $\check{\mathcal{H}}_{\textnormal{eff}}=\check{\mathcal{H}}_\mathcal{M}+i\check{\mathcal{H}}_{\mathcal{U}} $ can be non-Hermitian.
 This kind of dynamics has been used before for describing other continuously measured systems~\cite{thiel20, dubey21, gopalakrishnan21}.
-Note that the term $\check{\mathcal{H}}_{\mathcal{U}}$ is Hermitian since it has its origin in the replicated Bose-Hubbard Hamiltonian, while the term $\check{\mathcal{H}}_{\mathcal{M}}$ has its origin in the measurements and its hermicity will depend on the type of measurements implemented in the circuit: the \textit{standard} measurement yields a Hermitian operator, while a \textit{predetermined} measurement yields a non-Hermitian operator since it is real and non-symmetric.
+Note that the term $\check{\mathcal{H}}_{\mathcal{U}}$ is Hermitian since it has its origin in the replicated Bose-Hubbard Hamiltonian, while the term $\check{\mathcal{H}}_{\mathcal{M}}$ has its origin in the measurements and its hermicity will depend on the type of measurements implemented in the circuit: the \textit{standard} measurement yields a Hermitian operator, while a \textit{feedback} measurement yields a non-Hermitian operator since it is real and non-symmetric.